Welcome to today's edition of the Rush 24-7 podcast.

 Obama is cold enough to spread the wealth.

-He's cold enough to fundamentally change our form of government, cold enough to admire dictators.
+He's cold enough to fundamentally change our form of government.

-Finally we get what we want.
+Finally, we get what we want.

-Yeah, let me let me let me find that right away.
+Yeah, let me find that right.

-Yesterday was Love Your Body Day, the Nags was Love Your Body Day.
+Yesterday was Love Your Body Day, the NAGS was Love Your Body Day.

-The Nag's a national organization for women, the NAG National Association for Gals.
+The NAGs, a national organization for women, the NAG, National Association for Gals.

-The vitriolic language used to describe Hillary Clinton, Michelle Obama, Sarah Palin is a direct effect of the way media and advertising have created a world in which even the most powerful women are reduced to objectification.
+The vitriolic language used to describe Hillary Clinton, Michelle Obama, Sarah Palin as a direct effect of the way media and advertising have created a world in which even the most powerful women are reduced to objectification.

 Said, hey, you've been on the bandwagon to attack Palin.